The sustainability reporting

 because software could be used for a much longer period than is often the case in practice

-This is where used software comes into its own.
+This is where used software comes into play.
 As soon as the latest version of an on-premises licence hits the market, its predecessor is only available second-hand.
 However, this doesn’t make the previous version obsolete – on the contrary.

 The licence optimisers at VENDOSOFT have made it their business to give companies optimal advice on their licensing options with new and used Microsoft software.
 First of all, there are enormous potential cost savings –